What Visa Do You Need to Play Cricket in the USA?

 The initial P-1A visa can be issued for the length of your contract, up to 5 years.

-It can be extended once, for another 5 years, with a maximum stay of 10 years.
+It can be extended once for another 5 years, allowing for a maximum stay of 10 years.

 If you’re just coming for the T10 tournament, your visa will likely match the duration of the event and any related preparation time.